Sears Air Compressors – Information, Parts, Manuals, Service Locations

 The Next Step for Sears Compressor Parts

-It may be the same location, but then again, it might not.
+It may be the same location, but it might not.

 Contact those folks with your brand name and model number, and see if they can find your compressor parts or a manual for you.
-Oftentimes a specific model of air compressor is identical to other brands since all might have been made in the same factory.
+Oftentimes, a specific air compressor model is identical to other brands since all might have been made in the same factory.
 The repair depot should have this information available.

-Then, ask yourself if it is worthwhile for you to have a pro fix an older compressor at substantial cost than it is to buy a new compressor, complete with warranty, given that many DIY type air compressor now often sell for under $200?
+Then, ask yourself if it is worthwhile for you to have a pro fix an older compressor at a substantial cost than it is to buy a new compressor, complete with a warranty, given that many DIY-type air compressors now often sell for under $200?

 Not a Sears Brand Compressor?

-If the compressor is not a Sears store brand, even if you bought it at a Sears store, start by searching for the actual brand name of that compressor on the internet.
+If the compressor is not a Sears store brand, even if you bought it at a Sears store, start by searching on the internet for the actual brand name of that compressor.
 If you include the model number in the search, that will narrow down the options.

 Can’t find the compressor information?